 Chester is a somewhat small city located in the state of South Carolina.
-With a population of 5,486 people and six constituent neighborhoods, Chester is the 71st largest community in South Carolina.
+With a population of 5,377 people and six constituent neighborhoods, Chester is the 71st largest community in South Carolina.

 Chester is an extremely ethnically-diverse city.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chester residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Chester include English, German, Scots-Irish, and Irish.
+Important ancestries of people in Chester include African, German, Scots-Irish, English, and Irish.

 The most common language spoken in Chester is English.
 Other important languages spoken here include Spanish and Polish.